Newcoderorigin/porjectx/README.md

 ```

 The final `pip check` call should report "No broken requirements found",
 confirming that the pinned dependency set resolves without conflicts.
+Users on
+Python 3.12 should downgrade to Python 3.10/3.11 or wait for a dependency
+refresh that supports NumPy ≥1.28 and SciPy ≥1.12 before proceeding.